-Smart meter technology has been thoroughly tested by manufacturers and utilities using a wide range of tests and equipment to ensure that the meters adhere to the established meter accuracy guidelines set by the American National Standards Institute (ANSI).
+Smart meter technology has been thoroughly tested by manufacturers and utilities using a wide range of tests and equipment to ensure that the meters adhere to the established meter accuracy guidelines set by the National Institute of Standards and Technology (NIST).

 SMECO smart meters are tested by the manufacturer, and SMECO tests a random sample of meters before they are installed.
 Tests have shown that smart meters are very accurate.